-Early AMD is characterized by the presence of small drusen, which are focal, yellow deposits in the retina.
-These can be visualized under dilated ophthalmologic examination.
-Small, infrequent deposits are virtually always found in people over age 50 and are not necessarily pathological.
-In conjunction with increased or decreased pigmentation in the pigmented epithelium layer of the retina, drusen are a sign of early AMD.
-Early AMD may be asymptomatic, or may cause blurred vision or poor vision in low light.
+Early AMD is characterized by the presence of small drusen—yellow, focal deposits within the retina that can be visualized during dilated ophthalmologic examination.
+Small deposits are often found in people aged 50 years and over.
+Therefore, the presence of such lesions is neither essential for diagnosis nor pathognomonic.
+In conjunction with increased or decreased pigmentation of the epithelial layer of the retina, however, drusen are a sign of early AMD.
+Development of early AMD may be asymptomatic or may cause blurred vision or impaired vision in low light.

 Age.
-AMD r arely occurs in persons under age 55.
+AMD rarely occurs in persons under age 55.
 The prevalence is 0.8% in those aged 70 and older, increasing to 16% in those over 90.

 Smoking.
-Individuals who smoke have a relative risk of 2.0 and greater, compared with those who have never smoked.
+Individuals who smoke have a relative risk of 2.0 and greater compared with those who have never smoked.
 Risk may remain elevated for 15 or more years after smoking cessation.

-Ocular Coherence Tomography (OCT) is the gold standard in diagnosing and managing patients with neovascular AMD.
+- Ocular coherence tomography (OCT) is the gold standard in diagnosing and managing patients with neovascular AMD.

-Slit-lamp photography of the macula is sometimes performed to document progression.
+- Slit-lamp photography of the macula is sometimes performed to document progression.

 For prevention steps, see Nutritional Considerations, below.

 Early AMD is managed by lifestyle modifications.
 These may include but are not limited to avoidance of tobacco and alcohol.
 Patients should be referred to an ophthalmologist for close observation.

 Vitamins C and E, beta-carotene, and zinc: Foods naturally high in these antioxidants have been shown to reduce progression from early to late disease (see Nutritional Considerations).